 Because of concerns about animal mistreatment and public safety, a growing number of communities are banning or restricting the use of animals in circuses.
 And cities all over the country are banning bullhooks.
 As a result of these bans and, according to Ringling Bros. and Barnum & Bailey Circus, a public “mood shift,” the circus has eliminated its elephant acts.

 What You Can Do

-- When the circus comes to town, organize a demonstration to inform the public that demeaning stunts performed by animals in the ring are the result of behind-the-scenes bullhook beatings and other abusive training methods.
-Let your local news outlet know about the suffering of animals used in circuses endure.
+- When the circus comes to town, hold a demonstration to inform the public that demeaning stunts performed by animals in the ring are the result of behind-the-scenes abuse.
+Let your local news outlet know about the suffering that animals used in circuses endure.
 For detailed information about specific circuses, including U.S. Department of Agriculture citations and dangerous incidents, click here.